zuiderkwast/eredis_cluster/README.md

                         {"127.0.0.1", 30002}]).
 ```

-#### Alternative: set overriding options when calling connect
+### Configuring using connect/2

-It is also possible to give options while doing a connect using `eredis_cluster:connect/2` instead.
+It is also possible to give options while doing a connect using `eredis_cluster:connect/2`.
-The given options will precede options set via application configuration,
+The given options will override options set via application configuration,
 i.e will be prepended to the property list.

 ```erlang